xunoaib/synacor-challenge-solution/README.md

 - concave coin: 7 dots
 - blue coin: 9 dots

-The solution can be found using [bruteforce/z3](solve_coins.py), or sheer mental reasoning:
+The correct sequence can be found using [brute-force (even z3)](solve_coins.py) or sheer mental reasoning:

     9 + 2 * 5^2 + 7^3 - 3 = 399

-We return to the central hall and insert the coins in their correct left-to-right order:
+Place the coins in the following order to unlock the north door:

 ```
 use blue coin